National University of Ireland, Galway

 You may have the opportunity to attend Galway as an exchange student if studying in the Art/Commerce departments.
 This option is competitive as the costs are significantly lower.
 Generally, up to two students (depending on the length of their program) will be sent as exchange students.
 Other qualified students will be accepted but will pay the non-exchange prices.

-Ireland NUI Galway Exchange Academic Year 2019-20 Estimate of Costs
+Ireland NUI Galway Academic year and semester EXCHANGE 2019-20

 Also, review the Non-Exchange Academic Year 2018-19 Estimate of Costs

 Click for more information on Program Costs and Financial Aid.

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.